Named "What To Watch" by the Times Square Chronicles

 Theme: ACTION STEPS - Racism and Economics: The Social Impact of Recession

-This talkback will enable audience members to hear community experts talk about the themes of the play and how they relate to our immediate situation in the world.
-We will also be brainstoming on ways that YOU can make a difference.
+This talkback enabled audience members to hear community experts talk about the themes of the play and how they relate to our immediate situation in the world.
+We also brainstormed on ways that YOU can make a difference.

 Brittany Smith is the Senior Director of Education and Training at The Fortune Society, where she provides transformative leadership to coordinate and supervise all educational and training services, programs, classes, and activities offered by the young adult and adult education programs and hard skills training courses.
 Brittany firmly believes in cultivating an atmosphere for all participants to explore their interests both in and out of the classroom, especially with regards to the participants using their voice as a tool for both self-advocacy and empowerment.
 Brittany educates and inspires Fortune’s participants to succeed and become leaders with genuine passion and intensity.